by Catherine O'Toole

-In this week’s blog, I had a virtual chat with the ever-insightful Debra Garls, our SAP Account Manager for the Americas.
-In this interview, Debra and I talked about her favorite SEAL Systems solutions and memories during her time at the company.
+In this week’s blog, we at SEAL Systems had a virtual chat with the ever-insightful Debra Garls, our SAP Account Manager for the Americas.
+In this interview, we talked about her favorite SEAL Systems solutions and memories during her time at the company.

 Debra Garls (DG): Right at four years.